 If you put a PMS and OMS together, it makes the portfolio planning and order-raising process simpler.
 The PMS helps portfolio managers create target portfolios, and the OMS help them raise orders accordingly.

-Since pre-trade compliance is usually part of the OMS, with a Portfolio Order Management System, pre-trade compliance can also become part of the PMS workflow.
+Since trade compliance software is usually part of the OMS, with a combined Portfolio and Order Management System, pre-trade compliance can also become part of the PMS workflow, catching issues earlier simplifying the workflow for Portfolio Managers.

 Combining EMS and OMS: the Order Execution Management System (OEMS)